incwo/Astral/README.md

 The backend needs your Stripe account's secret API key.
 You can obtain it on [Stripe's API key page](https://dashboard.stripe.com/test/apikeys).
 There are two keys — this is the one starting with `sk_test` (you should begin in "Test mode").

-In our example, we chose to deploy the sample backed locally on our Mac using the Docker container.
+In our example, we chose to deploy the sample back-end locally on our Mac using the Docker container.
 This should allow testing it quickly on the iOS simulator.
 However, if you want to test on a physical iOS device and a physical Reader, you'd either have to deploy on Heroku, or activate web sharing on your Mac.

 ### Testing the (Physical) Reader